sklyt/bunniMQ/README.md

 ```

-will be loaded when Bunny boots up and save in a sqlite database
+creds will be loaded when Bunny boots up and saved in a sqlite database

 ### Producer/Publisher